ice-lab/icestore/README.md

 ## Contributors

-Feel free to report any questions as an [issue](https://github.com/alibaba/ice/issues/new), we'd love to have your helping hand on `icestore`.
+Feel free to report any questions as an [issue](https://github.com/alibaba/ice/issues/new), we'd love to have your helping hand on icestore.

-If you're interested in `icestore`, see [CONTRIBUTING.md](https://github.com/alibaba/ice/blob/master/.github/CONTRIBUTING.md) for more information to learn how to get started.
+If you're interested in icestore, see [CONTRIBUTING.md](https://github.com/alibaba/ice/blob/master/.github/CONTRIBUTING.md) for more information to learn how to get started.

 ## License